 EPCS Regulations

-In order to push this forward at both the federal and state level, regulations are being enacted.
+To push this forward at both the federal and state level, regulations have been enacted.
 A federal rule, the SUPPORT Act, which was effective as of January 1, 2021, started to be enforced as of January 1, 2023.
-Compliance actions for long-term care (LTC) were exempted from that effective date but are scheduled to begin on January 1, 2025.
-The intent of this rule is that EPCS will be required for all controlled substances covered under Medicare Part D. A detailed review reveals that this rule does include exceptions, such as for LTC patients that are dual-eligible for Medicare and Medicaid.
-A waiver process is also available in specified circumstances.
+Compliance actions for long-term care (LTC) were exempted from that effective date but are scheduled to begin on January 1, 2028.

 Many states are following the lead of this rule and creating their own legislation for EPCS requirements.
-Some states have a different deadline, or have excluded LTC from their requirements.
+Some states have a different deadline or have excluded LTC from their requirements.
 It is worth noting that states may choose to create more prohibitive rules, but many states may simply rely upon the SUPPORT act.

 Next Steps

-• Determine EPCS mandate status
+1. Determine EPCS mandate status

-• Determine qualifications for exemptions or waivers, and consult with your legal counsel to be sure to be aware of all obligations.
+• Determine qualifications for exemptions or waivers and consult with your legal counsel to be sure to be aware of all obligations.

-• Engage your Prescribers
+2. Engage your Prescribers

 • Be creative in getting prescribers to engage!
 A new mobile app for signing orders, reviews, access to resident information, etc., can help improve their experience.

-• Evaluate Integration & Applications
+3. Evaluate Integration and Applications